neurophant/enimda/README.rst

 For demo please refer to `ENIMDA Demo <https://github.com/embali/enimda-demo/>`_

-Also see live at `Picture Instruments <http://picinst.com/>`_ as 'Remove borders' instrument
+Also it lives at `Picture Instruments <http://picinst.com/>`_ as 'Remove borders' instrument

 Tests
 -----